Life as Art and Art as Life

 Finding my way home

-It was in this moment I knew my teacher had found me and I had found him.
+It was at this moment I knew my teacher had found me and I had found him.
 It had been a long journey.
 I was home.

 Each summer during my time at art school, I returned to the Centre where there existed a clear kindness and devotion to dharma yogic practice.
 I looked forward to experiencing Anuradha’s steadiness as the Centre manager and whose voice in Kirtan would take me to another world.
 Sharada’s steady and loving disposition warmed my heart.
 In the presence of the children, I fell in love with humanity again.
 Washing dishes, helping out in the kids’ program, working on the rock crew while studying yoga and the Gita brought deep and satisfying joy.
 There is a common awareness of being – a love and devotion – that drew me and keeps me connected to the Salt Spring Centre.